 Basically what sold us on purchasing a truck camper came down to all the YouTube videos Steve watched.
 Ha!
 Actually the ability to more easily go off normal driving roads to experience more backcountry camping is what won the day.
 We did look at quite a few Class C’s, with Winnebago’s Navion 24D being my favorite.
 But for this time in our lives, with our love of hiking and backpacking, it made the most sense to go the truck camper route.

-The Truck and Truck Camper Searches are On!
+The Truck and Truck Camper Searches Are On!

 First we needed a truck, so since my Dad, the motorhead, is gone, we turned to the next two experts in our lives…our sons.
 Turns out our oldest son is something of a Dodge Ram nerd and knows pretty much anything we needed to know about engines, transmissions, and well pretty much everything.
 So, with guidance, we searched for a Dodge Ram 3500 diesel dually.
 We found three around the country, whose ads met our son’s approval, so we hired Lemon Squad to go check them out.

 Lemon Squad offers a comprehensive vehicle status report for around $200.
 We’ve used them in the past and feel comfortable with their process.
-Since the trucks were located in Utah, Texas and Michigan, while we were still in Colorado, it was a no-brainer to have an external inspection performed.
+Since the trucks were located in Utah, Texas and Michigan, while we were still in Colorado, it was a no-brainer to have a third-party inspection performed.
 The reports helped us narrow our search to finally select the Texas truck.
 Houston has flooded a couple times in recent years, which concerned us.
 We do think our truck probably flooded at some point, because we found mud in the fuse box.
 But the superb clean-up job convinced the inspector that it had not.

 A transmission error code appeared during the inspection, so the dealer took the truck to a transmission shop for an “independent” assessment.
 We now know they were probably buddies, as we had to replace the transmission within a thousand miles of purchase.
 Now, the truck is a 2005, so our expectations of repair were realistic.
 However, our understanding of the actual costs of those repairs proved less than ideal.
 Live and learn!